konsumer/angular-cardflow/README.md

 # Angular Cardflow

 This is for making ng-repeat items that flow into a nice & efficient coverflow.
-It is inspired by [angular-coverflow](https://github.com/southdesign/angular-coverflow), but differs in that it can handle images, divs, or whatever you like that is ng-repeating.
+It is inspired by [angular-coverflow](https://github.com/southdesign/angular-coverflow), but differs in that it can handle images, divs, or whatever you like that is ng-repeating, and I am trying to use more angular libraries.

 This is currently incomplete.
 I am still working out the basic idea.